PARKS SUPER TEAM

 Joy has been employed with the Columbus Consolidated Government for 34 years.
 In 1977, she started working at the Lakebottom Tennis Courts.
 After many years at the tennis courts, she moved to the Double Churches Recreation Center.
 Currently, Joy is the Director of the Frank Chester Senior Center, overseeing the day-to-day operations of the center.

-Sharon Hunter is the Center Director of the Boxwood Community/Recreation Center.
+Sharon Hunter has been promoted to the Center Director of the Shirley Winston Recreation Center.
 She is originally from Washington, D.C and currently resides in Opelika, Alabama.
 Sharon has worked within the City of Opelika, Parks and Recreation Dept. for almost ten years assisting in its' Pre-K, Seniors, Athletic, and Annual Programs.
-Sharon currently holds an Associate Degree in Business Administration and also studied at Troy University.
+Sharon currently holds an Associate Degree in Business Administration and is currently pursuing her Bachelors Degree at Troy University.
 Sharon is married to Alvin Payne and has two daughters Ebony and Anita.
 She enjoys spending time,vacationing, and participating in game night with her family.

 Recreation Program Specialist